 If you are interested in accessing LGBTQ2S affirmative psychotherapy, please check the service provider listing at Rainbow Health Ontario to find out options for psychotherapy in your region.

 For community professionals, consultations may include:

-The Adult Gender Identity Clinic at CAMH offers specialty services to both individuals and their primary care practitioners in Ontario in regard to issues related to gender identity and expression, including gender expansive, trans and non-binary identities.
+The Gender Identity Clinic at CAMH offers specialty services to both individuals and their primary care practitioners in Ontario with regard to issues related to gender identity and expression, including gender expansive, trans and non-binary identities.
 The program offers a comprehensive response to the variety of clinical issues experienced by clients.
-The clinical team is interdisciplinary and includes social work, psychiatry and psychology staff with specialized expertise in trauma-informed mental illness and addiction care.
+The clinical team is interdisciplinary and includes social work, psychiatry and psychology staff with specialized expertise in trauma-informed mental health and addiction care.